[This captures the heart of the

 In my opinion, cyberpunk is the most adult, most intense genre of

 any yet covered by gaming.
-To preserve the feel and mature currents
+To preserve the feel and mature

 of the books, extraordinary measures might be needed, as I've tried